A horse rider can be liable when his horse causes a road traffic accident under the common law of negligence and/ or under the Animals Act 1971.

 - Where the horse rider was riding with others, whether the horse riders were riding in single files or abreast.
 The Highway Code advises that riders never ride more than two abreast, and ride in single file on busy or narrow roads and when riding round bends.

-- Where the accident occurred.
-In the case of an accident involving a cyclist, the Court will consider whether the horse was being ridden on a cycle track at the time of the accident.
+- In an accident involving a cyclist, the court will consider whether the horse was being ridden on a cycle track at the time of the accident.
 The Highway Code advises riders not to take a horse onto a cycle track, to use a bridleway where possible and to use equestrian crossings where available.
-The Highway Code advises riders to avoid roundabouts wherever possible.
-In the case of an accident occurring on a roundabout the Court will consider whether the rider was keeping to the left and watching out for vehicles crossing his path when leaving and joining the roundabout, whether the rider was signalling right when crossing exits and whether the rider signalled left just before leaving the roundabout.

-Even if there is a breach of the duty of care and causation has been established the other party to the accident will not be successful in a claim against the horse rider unless he can show that he has suffered loss.
+Even if there is a breach of the duty of care and causation has been established, the other party to the accident will not succeed in a claim against the horse rider unless he can show he has suffered loss.
 Such loss could be damage to property such as a car, loss of income or payment of a medical bill.